bahmutov/fp-examples/src/00-imperative/README.md

 }
 ```

-Other pure functions usually return something, maybe depending on the arguments
+Pure functions usually return something, maybe depending on the arguments

 ```jsx
 // a function that always returns `true` value